weijie-tan3/trino-mcp/README.md

 2. **Client Connection**: The Trino Python client handles the OAuth2 flow automatically
 3. **Token Management**: Tokens are managed by the client library - no manual JWT handling required

-### OAuth Setup

-To use OAuth2 authentication with your Trino cluster:

-1. Configure Trino with OAuth2 (see [Trino OAuth2 docs](https://trino.io/docs/current/security/oauth2.html))
-2. The authentication flow will be handled automatically by the Trino client
-3. No explicit JWT token configuration needed - the client manages tokens transparently

 For basic username/password authentication, simply set `TRINO_PASSWORD` in your environment.

 **Note**: OAuth2 support in the Trino Python client requires implementing a redirect handler.
 This server provides the foundation for OAuth2 integration.
 For production use with OAuth2, you may need to extend the configuration to implement your specific OAuth2 flow based on your identity provider.